Bleak House MCQs

 B. Groping and floundering.

-The Court is described as groping and floundering.
-This highlights the chaos, corruption, and confusion that ruin its suitors.
+The Court is described as groping and floundering, highlighting the chaos and confusion that ruin its suitors.

 A. Hire the best counsel